amsehili/auditok/doc/index.rst

 However, if you want more features, the following packages are needed:

-- `Pydub <https://github.com/jiaaro/pydub>`_ : read audio files of popular audio formats (ogg, mp3, etc.) or extract audio from a video file
+- `Pydub <https://github.com/jiaaro/pydub>`_ : read audio files in popular audio formats (ogg, mp3, etc.) or extract audio from a video file.

-- `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/>`_ : read audio data from the microphone and play back detections
+- `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/>`_ : read audio data from the microphone and play back detections.

-- `matplotlib <http://matplotlib.org/>`_ : plot audio signal and detections (see figures above)
+- `matplotlib <http://matplotlib.org/>`_ : plot audio signal and detections (see figures above).

 - `numpy <http://www.numpy.org>`_ : required by matplotlib.
-Also used for math operations instead of standard python if available
+Also used for math operations instead of standard python if available.

 - Optionally, you can use **sox** or **parecord** for data acquisition and feed **auditok** using a pipe.